GSA/notifications-api/.github/pull_request_template.md

 details within the changes, this is a great place to explain those details using plain language.

+This should include:

+- Links to issues that this PR addresses
+- Screenshots of any visible changes
+- Dependency changes

 If there are any caveats, known issues, follow-up items, etc., make a quick note of them here as well, though more details are probably warranted in the issue itself in this case.